Skip to main content

 Prekmurska Gibanica

-Elaborate layered pastry from Prekmurje with poppy seeds, walnuts, apples, and cottage cheese filling between thin pastry layers.
+A many-layered pastry from Prekmurje, with poppy seeds, walnuts, apples and cottage cheese set between thin sheets of dough.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Nuts